ska-telescope/developer.skatelescope.org/src/development/python_package_release_procedure.rst

-As part of our goal to align all developmental efforts to one standard, we have documented a procedure of how we would like all the *SKA* developers to version their releases and what process to follow in ensuring that they are able to make use of the existing Gitlab CI/CD pipeline to automate the python (for now) packages and have them published on the *SKA* pypi registry which is hosted on *Nexus*.
+As part of our goal to align all developmental efforts to one standard, we have documented a procedure of how we would like all the *SKA* developers to version their releases and what process to follow in ensuring that they are able to make use of the existing Gitlab CI/CD pipeline to automate the building of python packages, for now, and have them published on the *SKA* pypi registry which is hosted on *Nexus*.